tomzx/blog.tomrochette.com-content/agi/books/nick-bostrom-superintelligence-paths-dangers-strategies/article.md

 	* How can the sponsor of a project that aims to develop superintelligence ensure that the project, if successful, produces a superintelligence that would realize the sponsor's goal?
 * The first principal-agent problem: Whenever some human entity ("the principal") appoints another ("the agent") to act in the former's interest (Human vs Human, Sponsor -> Developer)
 * The second principal-agent problem (the control problem): In this case, the agent is not a human agent operating on behalf of a human principal.
 Instead, the agent is the superintelligent system (Human vs Superintelligence, Project -> System)

+### Capability control methods
+* Capability control methods seek to prevent undesirable outcomes by limiting what the superintelligence can do

+#### Boxing methods
+* Physical containment aims to confine the system to a "box," i.e. to prevent the system from interacting with the external world otherwise than via specific restricted output channels
+* For extra security, the system should be placed in a metal mesh to prevent it from transmitting radio signals, which might otherwise offer a means of manipulating electronic objects such as radio receivers in the environment
+* Physical containment has several advantages
+	* It is easy to implement
+	* It can be applied to many machine intelligence architectures, even ones that were not initially designed with safety as an objective
+	* It can be used in combination with most other control methods
+	* It seems unlikely to go wrong by backfiring: while it might fail to ensure safety, it is unlikely to cause a catastrophe that would not otherwise have occurred
+* The main disadvantage with physical confinement is that it reduces the functionality of the superintelligence
+* Another concern is that it might encourage a false sense of security, though this is avoidable if we regard physical confinement as icing on the cake rather than the main substance of our precautions
+* Informational containment aims to restrict what information is allowed to exit the box
+* An obvious informational containment method is to bar the system from accessing communications networks
+* The limiting case of the boxing approach would be a system kept in complete physical and informational isolation
+* Even if achievable, however, such a system would be rather useless since it would have no effect on the external world
+* It might perhaps be thought that some scientific purpose could be served by creating a superintelligence and keeping it in isolation: by studying a self-contained model system, one could learn about its internal dynamics and its behavior patterns
+	* But this would be an error.
+As soon as the system is observed, it ceases to be informationally isolated
+* An AI anticipating that it might be observed could strategically adopt behaviors designed to influence the hypothesized observers

+#### Incentive methods
+* Incentive methods involve placing an agent in an environment where it finds instrumental reasons to act in ways that promote the principal's interests
+* It presupposes a balance of power: legal or economic sanctions cannot restrain an agent that has a decisive strategic advantage
+* By relying on social integration to solve the control problem, the principal risks sacrificing a large portion of his potential influence
+* A better alternative might be to combine the incentive method with the use of motivation selection to give the AI a final goal that makes it easier to control
+* A problem with the incentive scheme is that it presupposes that we can tell whether the outcomes produced by the AI are in our interest

+#### Stunting
+* Limit the system's intellectual faculties or its access to information
+* Even without any designated knowledge base at all, a sufficiently superior mind might be able to learn much by simply introspecting on the workings of its own psyche - the design choices reflected in its source code, the physical characteristics of its circuitry

+#### Tripwires
+* A tripwire is a mechanism that performs diagnostic tests on the system (possibly without its knowledge) and effects a shutdown if it detects signs of dangerous activity
+* Tripwires differ from incentive methods in that they do not rely on the system being aware of the consequences of engaging in forbidden activities

 # See also